 Treatment usually begins by assessing how much anorexia is affecting your physical health.
 If your weight is very low, you may be admitted to hospital to get your strength back up.

-Your treatment could involve counselling, working with a dietician, and support from a psychiatrist to help you gradually return to healthy eating habits.
+Your treatment could involve counselling, group and family therapy, working with a dietician, and support from a mental health team to help you gradually return to healthy eating habits.

 You'll be supported to make sure you're getting enough to eat and learn what your healthy weight should be.
 You may also be offered medication.